moody/Dejunk/README.md

 ### Profiles

-Each character is assigned a profile, which holds its own `Inclusions (Profile)` and `Exclusions (Profile)` lists along with its own copy of the auto-sell, auto-repair, safe mode, and include/exclude filter settings.
+Each character is assigned a profile, which holds its own `Inclusions (Profile)` and `Exclusions (Profile)` lists along with its own copy of the auto-sell, auto-repair, and include/exclude filter settings.
 Multiple characters can share the same profile.

 Every character starts on the `Default` profile.
 Adding an item to a profile list while on `Default` creates a new profile for that character and switches to it automatically.